CS6620-S21/Building-an-Enhanced-CI-Pipeline/README.md

 - Failed builds and tests will alert developers

 #### In-Scope Features:
-- Allow adding and running of integration tests (Either Selenium or Cypress tests) in CI and after deployment to Kubernetes
+- Allow adding and running of integration tests (Selenium) and Load tests (using Locust) in CI and after deployment to Kubernetes
 - The API being developed should have high availability, a failed test should not bring down the service
 - Every commit or pull-request by a developer will go through CI/CD/CT pipeline, must pass all tests before being deployed
 - Ensure the security of secrets and sensitive data/tokens in the pipeline
 - Allow deployment on Kubernetes only after unit tests and integration tests pass.
+- REST API to get the selenium and load test results continuously

 #### Out-of-Scope Features (not delivered as part of MVP):
 - Backwards compatibility with Jenkins